pass-culture/pass-culture-app-native/doc/installation/iOS.md

 ### Setup Xcode to launch the app in the Simulator or on your external device

 In order to launch the app in your Apple device, you need to follow these steps:

+You need to use the 14.2 Xcode version, you can install it [here][3] with an Apple Developer account (follow the 1st step).

 Download the iOS certificates to your computer: